apache/activemq-artemis/docs/user-manual/en/flow-control.md

 "ConnectionFactory" connection factory which is available in the context by default:

-    java.naming.factory.initial=org.apache.activemq.jndi.ActiveMQInitialContextFactory
+    java.naming.factory.initial=ActiveMQInitialContextFactory
     connectionFactory.myConnectionFactory=tcp://localhost:61616?consumerWindowSize=0

 If the connection factory is directly instantiated, the consumer window size is specified by `ActiveMQConnectionFactory.setConsumerWindowSize()` method.

-Please see the examples for an example which shows how to configure Apache ActiveMQ to prevent consumer buffering when dealing with slow consumers.
+Please see the examples for an example which shows how to configure Apache ActiveMQ Artemis to prevent consumer buffering when dealing with slow consumers.

 ## Rate limited flow control